Bridging content into the Portal history network#

 Run a Portal client with the Portal JSON-RPC API enabled, e.g. Nimbus Portal client:

-Note: The --storage-capacity:0 option is not required, but it is added here for the use case where the node's only focus is on gossiping content from the portal bridge.
+--storage-capacity:0option is not required, but it is added here for the use case where the node's only focus is on gossiping content from the portal bridge.

-Step 2: Run an EL client#
+Step 2: Run an EL client (Optional)#

-The Nimbus Portal bridge needs access to the EL JSON-RPC API, either through a local Ethereum client or via a web3 provider.
+To seed the latest blocks, the Nimbus Portal bridge needs access to the EL JSON-RPC API, either through a local Ethereum client or via a web3 provider.

 Step 3: Run the Portal bridge in history mode#